bmcage/odes/README.md

 * Adams-Moulton linear multistep method for nonstiff problems (CVODE and IDA from SUNDIALS)
 * Explicit Runge-Kutta method of order (4)5 with stepsize control (*dopri5* from `scipy.integrate`)
 * Explicit Runge-Kutta method of order 8(5,3) with stepsize control (*dop853* from `scipy.integrate`)
 * Historical solvers: *lsodi* and *ddaspk* are available for comparison reasons.
+They don't seem to work on aarch64.
 Use IDA instead!

 # Usage